Why am I still hungry on semaglutide?

 Be patient

-If you're just getting started on semaglutide, know that it can take time—up to 1220 weeks, depending on whether you’re taking Ozempic vs. Wegovy—for you to reach your maintenance dosage and experience the full effects.
-In the meantime, keep taking your Wegovy as prescribed.
+If you're just getting started on semaglutide, know that it can take time to reach maintenance doses and feel the full effects.
+This can mean up to 1220 weeks, depending on whether you’re taking Ozempic vs. Wegovy.
+In the meantime, keep taking your medication as prescribed.

-If you’ve already reached the maximum dosage and you’re still feeling hungry, talk to your healthcare provider.
-It’s possible that Ozempic or Wegovy is not the right medication for you; about 1 in 10 people will not see significant weight loss with semaglutide.
-Speak with your doctor to discuss potential alternatives.
+If you’ve already reached the maximum dosage and you’re still feeling hungry or not seeing results, talk to your healthcare provider.
+It’s possible that Ozempic or Wegovy is not the right medication for you—about one in 10 people will not see significant weight loss with semaglutide.
+Speak with your provider to discuss potential alternatives.

 Is it normal to be hungry on semaglutide?